Christmas Island

 GET IN TOUCH

-Located in the eastern Indian Ocean, the region including Christmas and Cocos (Keeling) Islands is a marine suture zone between Indian and Pacific Ocean.
-Latest research on The Indo-Pacific biogeographic border bring to the conclusion that Christmas and Cocos (Keeling) Islands have by far the most reported hybrid marine fishes of any location reported to date.
-Hybridization frequently occurs between Indian and Pacific Ocean sister species and in most cases where one o both parent species is rare (Gerald R Allen & Jean-Paul Adrian Hobbs - Dec 2014).
+Christmas Island is a remote and exotic top diving destination in the eastern Indian Ocean.
+The region includes the Christmas and Cocos (Keeling) Islands, a marine suture zone between the Indian and Pacific Oceans.
+The latest research on the Indo-Pacific biogeographic border concludes that the Christmas and Cocos (Keeling) Islands have by far the most hybrid marine fishes of any location reported to date.
+Hybridization frequently occurs between Indian and Pacific Ocean sister species and in most cases where one or both parent species are rare (Gerald R Allen and Jean-Paul Adrian Hobbs – Dec 2014).

 Coral reef at Christmas Islands